Michael McCann (sports law): Academics

 Prior to joining the University of New Hampshire School of Law faculty, McCann taught at Mississippi College School of Law, Yale Law School, Boston College Law School and Vermont Law School.
 At Yale McCann oversaw a sports law and analytics reading group, the first course of its kind offered at any law school.
 He also co-founded The Project on Law and Mind Sciences at Harvard Law School.
 In 2015, McCann taught a course on the Deflategate scandal at UNH.
+He was named a “Dream Team law professor” by Prelaw Magazine in 2023.

-McCann has authored over 15 articles for nationally-recognized law review journals, including the Yale Law Journal, Wisconsin Law Review, and Boston College Law Review.
+McCann has authored over 15 articles for nationally recognized law review journals, including the Yale Law Journal, Wisconsin Law Review, and Boston College Law Review.
 In 2008 he chaired the section on law and sports for the Association of American Law Schools.
-McCann is also the editor and co-author of The Oxford Handbook of American Sports Law, as well as co-author of the book Court Justice: The Inside Story of My Battle Against the NCAA with Ed O'Bannon.
+McCann is also the editor and co-author of The Oxford Handbook of American Sports Law, as well as co-author of the book Court Justice: The Inside Story of My Battle Against the NCAA with Ed O'Bannon based upon his lawsuit against the NCAA regarding its restrictions on endorsement deals and compensation for players’ appearances in video games.

+McCann testified before the U.S. Senate in 2021 as an expert witness in a hearing on name, image and likeness and related college sports law hearings.
+That year, he was named one of the “11 Entrepreneurs, Marketers, and Coaches to Follow” by the International Business Times, citing specifically his opinions on the “Mike Tyson/Roy Jones Jr. exhibition fight” and “his famous 2011 piece on the Mayweather Jr. plea deal”.

+In 2023 McCann was named a Visiting Professor of Law at Harvard University Law School, where he taught the course Legal Research, Writing and Analysis I to the full incoming LLM class year.
+He has also taught intensives outside of university, including one at the headquarters of the UFC on IP and antitrust.
+That year the Academy of Legal Studies in Business also awarded McCann and his co-authors the Best Sports and Entertainment Law Paper for 2023.